 Your total cholesterol number is the overall amount of cholesterol found in your blood.

-- Acceptable: 200 mg/dL (milligrams per deciliter) or lower
+- Acceptable: Below 200 mg/dL (milligrams per deciliter)

 - Borderline: 200 to 239 mg/dL